Auction Day

 ONLINE BIDDING

 1. Be there early if you wish to bid on a pony.
-The crowds are huge and you will want a space as close to the front as possible.
-2. Wear a sun hat and sunscreen.
+The crowds are huge and you will want a space as close to the front as possible.2.
+Wear a sun hat and sunscreen.
 Bring plenty to drink.
 A pencil and paper are always useful.
-A camera is nice.
-A folding chair is a great idea since there will be no the bleachers available due to insurance restrictions.
-3. You do not have to register for the in-person auction.
-If you raise your hand during the auctioneer's chant, you ARE MAKING A BID.PRICE HISTORY FOR PONIES:
+A folding chair is a great idea since there will be no bleachers available due to insurance restrictions.

 - 2019 - 57 ponies sold, average cost $4,767, high bid $17,500, low bid $1,400, total sales $271,700